aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 signal [@Pfennig2000].
 To our knowledge, the relationship of phylogeny to predator distribution, diet, and intraguild interactions has never been investigated in a single study.

-We tested for the effects of phylogenetic distance on distribution, diet and interactions of predators living in a natural mesocosm.
-Within this aquatic food web, damselfly larvae (e.g. *Leptagrion* spp., Odonata:Coenagrionidae) are important predators, dramatically reducing insect colonization [@Hammill2015] and emergence [@Starzomski2010], and increasing nutrient cycling [@Ngai2006].
+We tested for the effects of phylogenetic distance on distribution, diet and interactions of predators living in a natural mesocosm: water reservoirs found inside bromeliad leaves.
+Bromeliads (Bromeliaceae) are flowering plants abundant in the Neotropics.
+Within this aquatic food web, damselfly larvae (e.g. *Leptagrion* spp., Odonata:Coenagrionidae) are important predators that dramatically reduce insect colonization [@Hammill2015] and emergence [@Starzomski2010], and increase nutrient cycling [@Ngai2006].
-However, other predators are also found in bromeliads, including large predaceous fly larvae (Diptera: Tabanidae) and predatory leeches (Hirudinae:Arhynchobdellida) (see Frank et al. [-@Frank2009]).
-These animals are found in bromeliads (Bromeliaceae), flowering plants abundant in the Neotropics.
+In addition to damselfly larvae, other predators are also found in bromeliads, including large predaceous fly larvae (Diptera: Tabanidae) and predatory leeches (Hirudinae:Arhynchobdellida) (see Frank et al. [-@Frank2009]).
 Many bromeliads contain water and trapped, terrestrial detritus which supplies nutrients for the bromeliad [@Reich2003a].
 The small size of these habitats permits direct manipulations of entire food webs, manipulations which would be